coffeemakingtoaster/whale-watcher/README.md

 The Dockerfile can be utilized for testing and the `_examples` directory contains sample rulesets.
 To get an OCI tarball simply use `make oci-export`.
+There is a [dummy repository](https://github.com/coffeemakingtoaster/whale-watcher-dummy-target) that can be tested against using ` WHALE_WATCHER_CONFIG_PATH=./_example/dummy_repository.config.yaml whale-watcher validate ./_example/big_example_ruleset.yaml`.

 ## Usage